 At the annual meeting, the only required agenda item is to elect the board of directors, however, other items can be added as long as they are included in the meeting notice.
 The schedule, or meeting agenda at a shareholder meeting needs to follow both state corporation law and the individual bylaws of the company.

 If you need help with special shareholder meeting requirements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.